joshuarbholden/drum_solo_generator/README.md

 Once you have all that:
 * Download the abptest.bat file.
 (It's only a few lines; writing one for Mac/Linux should be trivial but I haven't done it yet.
 Or I could just make a Julia function that does the same thing.
 I should probably do that.)
-* Pick a Jupyter notebook
+* Pick a Jupyter notebook from the main repo directory.
+* Execute cells until things start happening.  :)

 TO DO:
 * clean up
      * especially, delete stuff that is not being used
+     * also improve the notebook documentation!
 * translate into an open source language, like Julia  (mostly done now)
      * I'd be more than happy to have help from anyone!
 * Change the batch file into a Julia function?